huh72/SCP-Containment-Breach-Minecraft/README.md

 # SCP-Containment-Breach-Minecraft
-A remake of SCP Containment Breach in Minecraft.
+A remake of SCP: Containment Breach in Minecraft.

 # The gamemode is based on the works of the:
  - SCP Foundation community (https://scpfoundation.net/).